brannerchinese/rc_study_plans/projects/color-match.md

     * 7: Replace tables with divs.
     * 8: Move all styling to CSS, experiment with element-widths and `display` styling, remove a supernumerary `div`.
     * 9: Add default values to RGB channel-fields and display their combined color as User adjusts values.
+    * 10: Place global variables in IIFE.
+Use CSS `vmin` for circle-dimension.

     Reference: